sabinamp/jdbcdemo/README.md

 # Database Configuration
 - the DataSource and connection pool are configured in the application.properties

-On my system, the MySQl details are:
+On my system, the MySQL details are:
-Host -- localhost                      // the host URL Port -- 3306                           // the host POST number
+- Host -- localhost                      // the host URL
+- Port -- 3306                           // the host POST number
-Username -- root                       // the username of the database Password --  --                       // the password of the database Database Name - users                 // the database name Table name user // the table name containing the user data
+- Username -- root                       // the username of the database
+- Password --  --                       // the password of the database
+- Database Name - users                 // the database name
+- Table name user                       // the table name containing the user data